sequentech/step/packages/sequent-cli/README.md

 Run ```cargo run -- start-key-ceremony --election-event-id <ELECTION_EVENT_ID>```

 - Election event id - the election event to be associated with - required*

+## Complete Key Ceremony

+> This needs to be done by a trustee - authenticate with a trustee using the config command

+Run ```cargo run -- complete-key-ceremony --election-event-id <ELECTION_EVENT_ID> --key-ceremony-id <KEY_CEREMONY_ID>```

+- Election event id - the election event to be associated with - required*
+- Key ceremony id - the key ceremony to complete - required*